Hiimtiger/FICM/README.md

 - In our research, we propose a **new medical image modality** that combined a cell's morphological feature with its internal force gradients captured with force-sensing chips.
 Our prroposed modality is able to enhance classification accuracy by 37.67% compared to unprocessed modalities.

  ## Modality Design:
+We added a sigmoid layer so that the raw output

  ## Model Architecture: